davidkesnr/GIS-Glen-Tanar/README.md

-There does not appear to be anything egregious in these plots: the residuals vs fitted plot shows a relatively even spread of residuals around the fitted line, implying a simple linear model is appropriate for these data; the residuals appear roughly normal, with the majority conforming closely to the idealised normal distribution in the Q-Q plot, although there are some outliers in the bottom right corner which may be a problem; the scale-location plot shows the residuals are spread quite evenly and randomly across the range of predictors, implying they approximate homoscedasticity; the residuals vs leverage informs us that any outliers in the data don’t have an outsized influence on the regression results.
+There does not appear to be anything egregious in these plots: the residuals vs fitted plot shows a relatively even spread of residuals around the fitted line, implying a linear model is appropriate for these data; the residuals appear roughly normally distributed, with the majority conforming closely to the idealised normal distribution in the Q-Q plot, although there are some outliers in the bottom-right corner;
+the scale-location plot shows that the residuals are spread quite evenly and randomly across the range of the predictor, implying that they approximate homoscedasticity; and the residuals vs leverage plot suggests that any outliers in the data don’t have an outsized influence on the regression results.
 Overall, it seems reasonable to assume that the model satisfies all assumptions.
 I gave the few points in the bottom right of the Q-Q plot the benefit of the doubt, and went ahead with interpreting the model output: